 - Cold brew is more stable than hot coffee.
 It can be bottled, or kept in the fridge for days without any chemical changes.

 - Cold brew coffee is better for the digestive system.
 The compounds that stimulate your stomach to produce acid are not extracted at low temperatures.
 This is why cold brew is perfect for people with sensitive stomach.
 Read this article if coffee hurts your stomach.

 - Although most of the people will drink it cold, you can serve cold brew … hot.

 Cold brew is more flavorful than the regular one.
 Many of the flavor accents of coffee is lost during hot brewing, because the compounds that make up those flavors are volatile.
 Brewing cold ensures that delicate flavors are retained.

 Homemade Cold Brew Coffee Makers

 There are a few methods you can use to cold brew coffee at home, and none of these methods are expensive.
 The most convenient and most used methods are:

-- No special device – just a simple coffee filter
+- The Paper Filter Method - no special device needed, just a simple coffee filter

 - French press

 The French press is probably one of the best ways to brew it if you own a decently sized press pot.
 It is convenient, you can prepare for a few days, and you don't have to spend any money.
 If you don't own a large French press, you probably want to buy a cold brew coffee maker.